Ndwani/Ndwani/README.md

 - 👋 Hi, I’m @Ndwani
 - 👀 I’m interested in ...
 Programming and Engineering
 - 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...
-Nothing at the moment
+- 💞️ I’m looking to collaborate on ... small scale python projects
 - 📫 How to reach me ...
+Mwalek05@gmail.com

 <!---
 Ndwani/Ndwani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.